 Difficulties making water bill payments

-Business suppliers are offering Covid-19 related repayment schemes to help businesses that are finding it difficult to make water bill payments.
+Business suppliers have offered Covid-19 related repayment schemes to help businesses that find it difficult to pay their water bills.

 Under these support schemes, your business may be able to agree with the supplier to spread the payment of overdue water invoices over an agreed repayment period.

-If you are unable to make payment for a business water bill as it comes due we recommend you contact your supplier to keep them informed of the situation.
+If you cannot make payment for a business water bill as it comes due, we recommend you contact your supplier to keep them informed of the situation.

 Getting in touch with your business water supplier

-We hope this article on Covid-19 and your business water supply was of help, and if you are looking to switch your business water supply in the future, feel free to reach out to one of our experts.
+We hope this article on Covid-19 and your business water supply was of help, and if you are looking to switch your business water supply in the future, feel free to use our free compare and switch service.